Mozambique | Travel Guides | UNESCO | Where to Stay

 There aren’t yet a ton of eateries geared towards international travelers, but there are certainly enough!

-For a sea view and tropical garden vibe, head to Reliquias (pictured above).
+For more sea views and a tropical garden vibe, check out Reliquias (pictured above).
 A fairly reliable bet for local cuisine, Reliquias is particularly atmospheric after dark.

 Ilha de Mocambique sunset with dhow